UNIQUE PATIENT POPULATIONS: PATIENTS WHO DEVELOP RECURRENT HCV INFECTION POST-LIVER TRANSPLANTATION

 |Velpatasvir||No interaction observed; no a priori dose adjustment, but monitor CSA levels and titrate CSA dose as needed||No data; no a priori dose adjustment, but monitor TAC levels and titrate TAC dose as needed|

 Rarely, genotyping assays may indicate the presence of a mixed infection (eg, genotypes 1a and 2).
-Treatment data for mixed genotypes with direct-acting antivirals are sparse, and awaiting availability of a pangenotypic regimen may be considered.
-Until then, when treatment is necessary, the choice of antiviral combination and duration of treatment should maximize efficacy against each genotype represented in the assay.
+Treatment data for mixed genotypes with direct-acting antivirals are sparse but utilization of a pangenotypic regimen should be considered.
 When the correct combination or duration is unclear, expert consultation should be sought.